LightTag/user_guide/source/index.rst

 - An Annotation interface for Spans, Classifications and Relationships
 - Automated Workforce Management
 - Suggestions and Pre-Annotations
-- Analytics about your team and data quality
+- Analytic about your team and data quality
 - An API to automate your workflows and support Machine-in-the-loop annotation